Woolfrey/woolfrey.github.io/_posts/25-06-18-lagrangian_mechanics.md

 <p align="center">
     <img src="/assets/images/posts/2025/tower_of_pisa_small.png" width="250" height="auto" loading="lazy"/>
     <br>
-    </em> The gravitational potential energy in an object is a function of its height.
+    <em> The gravitational potential energy in an object is a function of its height.
 This is converted to kinetic energy as it falls. </em>
 <p>

 And when it hits the ground all of this potential energy is converted to kinetic energy: